-I am a Post Doctoral Fellow at the Polarization and Social Change Lab (PASCL) at Stanford University directed by Dr. Robb Willer.
+I am currently a Post Doctoral Fellow at the Polarization and Social Change Lab (PASCL) at Stanford University directed by Dr. Robb Willer.
 I got my PhD at the University of Texas at Austin, where I worked with Dr. Bill Swann and Dr. Jamie Pennebaker.

-I recently co-led The Pandemic Project, which attempts to track the social psychological impacts of the current COVID outbreak.
+I am part of the team that built the newly launched text analysis program, LIWC-22.
+Check it out and send us your feedback!
+I also recently co-led The Pandemic Project, which attempts to track the social psychological impacts of the current COVID outbreak.
 Check out blog posts about our research findings here.
-I am also part of the team that built the newly launched text analysis program, LIWC-22.
-Check it out and send us your feedback!
+You can download my CV here.

 Before discovering the world of social psychology and research, I was a developer at Microsoft and a Young India Fellow.